harmony-one/h/progress/uladzislau-muraveika.md

-**2025 Yearly Plan**
+2025 Goals:

-In 2025, I'll be focusing on the following topics: covering core functionality with integration tests, helping with onboarding a new systems engineer, improving consensus developers' user experience, and supporting overall Harmony network reliability.
+In 2025, my focus will be on core functionality, integration tests, onboarding a new systems engineer, improving the consensus developers' experience, and enhancing overall Harmony network reliability.

-**1. Onboarding a new systems engineer**
+1. Onboarding a New Systems Engineer
-First, this goal will alleviate pressure on the on-call engineers in the Americas time zones.
-Additionally, I'll hand over systems-related tasks to the new engineer, allowing me to focus on supporting the consensus development team.
+This will relieve pressure on on-call engineers in the Americas time zones.
+The new engineer will take on systems-related tasks, allowing me to support the consensus development team more effectively.

-**2. Covering possible network configurations with integration tests** Currently, we have only one state used in our CI: internal validators, each with one BLS key per node.
-However, we need to simulate real-world network configurations to ensure new features and updates are thoroughly validated.
-This will reduce the risk of issues in production by catching potential bugs earlier in the development cycle.
-It will also provide confidence in the stability and reliability of changes, enabling developers to innovate with fewer concerns about breaking existing functionality.
+2. Integration Tests for Network Configurations Currently, we simulate only one state in our CI: internal validators with one BLS key per node.
+To better validate new features and updates, I’ll simulate real-world network configurations, catching bugs early in the development cycle and ensuring stability and reliability in production.

+3. Expanding RPC Call Testing
-**3. Covering RPC calls with the existing pytest framework** Leveraging my experience as a Software Testing Engineer, I will review our RPC testing framework by collecting and analyzing its current state and expanding test cases to provide rapid feedback on RPC call changes or catch regression bugs.
-This will strengthen regression detection, ensuring past issues do not reappear, and improve the overall quality and reliability of the RPC layer, a critical interface for developers and users alike.
+I’ll enhance our RPC testing framework by expanding test cases to provide rapid feedback on changes and catch regression bugs.
+This will improve the reliability of the RPC layer and help detect past issues, ensuring a stable interface for developers and users.

-These efforts will enable the development team to concentrate on building new features rather than resolving recurring issues, accelerating overall progress.
-By reducing operational overhead and improving testing, the team can prioritize innovation while ensuring a stable and reliable network.
-This approach empowers the team to focus on advancing the protocol with confidence, minimizing disruptions and fostering a stronger Harmony ecosystem.
+These efforts will reduce operational overhead, allowing the team to focus on new features and innovation while ensuring a stable network.
+By improving testing and reducing recurring issues, we can build a stronger Harmony ecosystem.

 ---